louis-uni-stuff/MLinPractice/README.md

 - `-m` or `--majority`: Majority vote classifier that always predicts the majority class.
 - `-q` or `--frequency`: Label-Frequency classifier that predicts the class according to the ratio of true:false labels in the training set.
 - `--svm`: Support Vector Machine classifier
+- `--knn`: K Nearest Neighbors classifier that predicts the class exhibited my the majority of an instance's k nearest neighbors in the feature space.

 The classifier is then evaluated, using the evaluation metrics as specified through the following optional arguments:
 - `-a`or `--accuracy`: Classification accurracy (i.e., percentage of correctly classified examples).